maabreve/nestjs-techniques/jwt.md

     - [Use HTTPS](https://auth0.com/docs/best-practices/token-best-practices)
     - [Do not add sensitive data to the payload](https://auth0.com/docs/best-practices/token-best-practices)
     - Always validate signature (with the method validate() from PassportStrategy base class)
-    - Claims are exposed (not encrypted) - Encrypt claims?
+    - Despite jwt is signed, the claims are exposed (not encrypted).
+It means JWT ensures the integrity but everybody can see the claims - Encrypt claims?

     - Reading
       - [JWT cheat sheets](https://pragmaticwebsecurity.com/files/cheatsheets/jwt.pdf)